mpenciak/mpenciak.github.io/aboutme.md

     - "/assets/css/aboutme.css"
 ---

-My name is Matej Penciak, and I am currently a software engineer at [Yatima](https://github.com/yatima-inc) where I'm helping build the tools for a safe and trusted decentralized web.
+My name is Matej Penciak, and I am currently a software engineer at [Lurk Lab](https://github.com/lurk-lab) where I'm helping build the tools for a safe and trusted decentralized web.

 I'm interested in **formal verification**, **proof formalization**, and how they interact.